elixir-lang/ex_doc/README.md

 ### Using ExDoc via command line

-You can ExDoc via the command line as follows:
+You can use ExDoc via the command line as follows:

 1. Install ExDoc as an escript: